k8-proxy/aws-jmeter-test-engine/jmeter-icap-poc/cloudformation/README.md

 `endpoint_url`is the ICAP server URL.
 Default value is gw-icap02.westeurope.azurecontainer.io

+`inlfux_host` is the IP address or hostname of the Influx DB

 Based on the values passed for total_users and users_per_instance, number of instances required will be calculated.
 The total users will be equally divided among all the instances.

 Based on the calculated value of number of users per instance, the size of the EC2 is choosed based on the below table: